mejia-b/outlander-api/README.md

 - GET all seasons up to this date.
 - GET a single season.
 Available seasons are 1-7.
-- GET all episodes up to this date.
+- GET all episodes from a specific season.
 - GET a single episode from a specific season.

 # Try it out: